 - Ministers who are self-employed

-Once you join a 403(b) plan, you can opt to have your employer withhold a portion of your paycheck for the plan.
-Your employer can also opt to contribute to your plan as well.
+When you enroll in a 403(b) plan, you can opt to have your employer withhold a portion of your paycheck and have it redirected to the plan.
+Your employer can also elect to contribute to your plan.

-These contributions are invested annuity contracts or mutual fund custodial accounts — a brokerage account that invests in mutual funds, stocks and bonds.
+These contributions live in invested annuity contracts or mutual fund custodial accounts — a brokerage account that invests in mutual funds, stocks and bonds.

 403(b) Contribution Limits